What kind of accommodation will I get?

 Second and third year students (and some first years) often have to find accommodation off-site, with private landlords, in a house or flat share.
 Some universities help with this, either by having a list of available accommodation or recommended places to go to find accommodation.
 In this type of accommodation, you will often be responsible for paying bills, like gas, electricity and water.

 Some universities offer care leavers the opportunity to stay in university-owned accommodation all year - have a chat to the named contact at the university you're thinking of applying to to find out the support that they offer.

-The Unite Foundation offers scholarships in partnership with 10 universities which include free university accommodation for the duration of your degree plus an annual allowance.
-Applications for 2018-19 will open in January 2018.
+The Unite Foundation offers scholarships in partnership with 27 universities which includes free university accommodation for the duration of your degree.
+Applications for 2019-20 will open in January 2019.
 Find out more, including which universities offer the scholarship, on their website.

 If you are living in independent accommodation and are studying locally, you will have the option of staying in your own home.
 Where you live will be an important factor in your decision-making, so make sure you chat to people you trust to help you make your decision.Some universities offer care leavers the opportunity to stay in university-owned accommodation all year - have a chat to the named contact at the university you're thinking of applying to to find out the support that they offer.

 Some universities provide accommodation all year round, although not all do.
 If they don't, they might be able to offer support to find accommodation in the holidays.